 - Decrease appetite

-The following are three case examples patients seen for mental health treatment, for whom a referral for evaluation of celiac disease or non-celiac wheat sensitivity is recommended.
+The following are three case examples of patients seen for mental health treatment, for whom a referral for evaluation of celiac disease is recommended.

 Martha is a 12-year-old girl who comes for mental health treatment with a previous diagnosis of Generalized Anxiety Disorder (GAD) and “Chronic Shyness Syndrome” (which is not an official mental health disorder, per the DSM) by her primary care doctor.
 Martha presents with social shyness, chronic stomachaches, fear of vomiting and anxiety about being sick in front of others.